BradleyA/docker-security-infrastructure/docker-TLS/README.md

 # docker-TLS
 These bash scripts will create, copy, and check TLS public keys, private keys, and self-signed certificates for the docker user, daemon, and docker swarm.
 After many reinstalls of OS's and Docker, I got tried of entering the cryptic command line text required to setup Docker to use TLS.
 Each example I found on-line was different than the last example.

 create-site-private-public-tls.sh - Run this script first on your host that will be creating all your TLS keys.
-It creates the site private and public keys that all other TLS keys at your site will be using.
+It creates the site private and CA keys that all other TLS keys at your site will be using.
 It creates the working directories  $HOME/.docker/docker-ca and $HOME/.docker/docker-ca/.private for your site public and private keys.
-These site cerificates are set for two years until new certificates are needed.
-You may change the default two years (730 days) by including a parameter with the number of days you prefer.
-If you choose to use a different host to continue creating your user and host TLS keys, cp the $HOME/.docker/docker-ca and $HOME/.docker/docker-ca/.private to the new host and run create-new-openssl.cnf-tls.sh scipt.
+If you later choose to use a different host to continue creating your user and host TLS keys, cp the $HOME/.docker/docker-ca and $HOME/.docker/docker-ca/.private to the new host and run create-new-openssl.cnf-tls.sh scipt.

 create-new-openssl.cnf-tls.sh - Run this script second.
 It is required to make changes to the openssl.cnf file on your host.
 These changes are required to run create-user-tls and create-host-tls scripts.
 This script is not required to run create-site-private-public-tls.sh script.
 It is only required to be run once on a host that will be creating all your TLS host and user keys.
 If you choose to use a different host to continue creating your user and host TLS keys, run this script on the new host to modify openssl.cnf file.